School of Music Assistantships & Service Awards

 Service Awards provide students the opportunity to receive full or partial tuition remission for completing duties in and around the School of Music.
 Students with Service Awards work from 3-10 hours per week depending on the amount of the award.
 Some possible responsibilities may include, but are not limited to the following: monitoring the computer lab, assistant to the facilities manager for concert set-up/tear-down, librarian/stage manager for ensembles, etc.

 Students may apply for these awards by writing a Letter of Interest for Graduate Teaching Assistantships or Departmental Service Awards.
 An interview may be required.
-The School of Music bases awards on several factors including musical talent, academic achievement, priorities in instrumentation, and financial need.
+The School of Music bases awards on several factors including musical talent, academic achievement and priorities in instrumentation.
 Awards are highly competitive.
 The letter of interest should give some background information about you, what you might add to an assistantship position, financial need, etc. The letter can be addressed to the scholarship committee and emailed directly to the contact information below.

 For more information contact: